 The artwork featured in this puzzle depicts a majestic mountain peak in the Sierra Nevada range, surrounded by a lake, a stream, trees, and clouds.
 The painting was completed in 1876-1877 and named after William Wilson Corcoran, an American banker and philanthropist who founded the Corcoran Gallery of Art.

 Didn't find something you like?
-Don't worry we have thousands of online puzzle games in our gallery for both kids and adults alike.
+Don't worry we have thousands of other online puzzle games similar or better then "River Landscape with Ferry" .